Kitware/QuickView/docs/future.md

 # Planned Improvements

-Below is a list of improvements that are being worked on or have been planned.
+For the upcoming releases, we plan to prioritize the following:

+- adding support for server-client model and deploying servers to Department of Energy's Leadership Computing Facilities;
+- addressing the display issues that currently need a camera reset as a remedy (see the [Reminders page](reminders.md);
+- providing the functionality of allowing the user to specify a center longitude for the contour plots.

 Addional suggestions are welcome.
 Bug reports and feature requests can be made by opening new [issues](https://github.com/ayenpure/QuickView/issues) on GitHub.

-1. Server-client model and deployment of servers to Department of Energy's Leadership Computing Facilities.

-1.